 There are a variety of energy saving tips you can employ, with a popular choice in Perth being solar energy.
 We have sunshine all year round, so why not leverage this to your advantage?
 With more energy providers entering the marketplace, you can also make ethical choices about your provider, and opt for those who are using renewable energy generation, and decreasing the use of fossil fuels, such as coal.
 Installing LED light bulbs will also save on energy use.

 Perth water supplies are at record lows, due to our long dry summers, and limited winter rains.
 Limiting showers and washing can help reduce your water use.
 When building a home, you should install waterwise shower heads and other appliances, a garden bore and greywater system.
 Also consider a rainwater tank, which could be plumbed into the home to wash clothes and use for toilets.

 Opting for a Waterwise Garden is also recommended, so you can limit the amount of watering required to keep your gardens healthy.
 Native plants and limited lawns are best.
-Check out some of the other great tips from the Water Corporation for building a waterwise home.

 The appliances you choose, can have a huge impact on the energy use in your home.
 Look at an installing a reverse cycle air conditioner, which uses a lot less water than the evaporative systems.
 In the kitchen, your fridge and oven are the biggest energy consumers, so do your research and check the energy ratings on all appliances, to opt for the most energy efficient.

 There are lots of things you can incorporate into your build, to help reduce household waste.
 Building a food compost for kitchen waste is a great way to cut down on what ends up and landfill, and all the associated waste removal costs.
 Designing your kitchen to minimise food wastage and encourage recycling is also encouraged, such as dedicated recycling zones and efficient food storage, to reduce wastage.